-Families Acting for Community Traffic Safety (FACTS) is a national peer education program through which students strive to save lives educating adults and youth about traffic safety and supporting enforcement of local rules and regulations regarding community traffic safety.
+Families Acting for Community Traffic Safety (FACTS) is a national FCCLA peer education program through which students strive to save lives through personal, vehicle, and road safety.
+Teens work to educate adults and youth about traffic safety and support enforcement of local rules and regulations regarding community traffic safety.
+Youth leaders can help families promote basic safety attitudes that can last a lifetime.

 FCCLA offers national recognition to chapters that complete FCCLA FACTS projects.
 This honor includes cash awards and special recognition at the National Leadership Conference, online, and in Teen Times magazine.
 Chapters apply online for recognition for their hard work and innovative projects with the National FACTS Program Award Application.